Table of Contents

 Also, keep an eye on what happens with any moss or weeds on your lawn over the next few weeks.
 If the sand has killed them off, lightly rake the grass to clean up the remnants and prevent re-growth.

 If you find most lawn care treatments complicated, lawn sand is definitely one of the simpler solutions.
-While it may not fix huge moss or weed issues, it can go a long way in keeping major problems at bay.
+While it may not fix wide-scale moss or weed issues, it can go a long way in keeping general problems at bay.
 If you’re looking for a lawn care regime that’s cheap, easy and does it all-in-one, give lawn sand a go!